image

 Cardiac Muscle

 Only the heart contains this muscle.
-It controls how tightly and loosely the blood is pumped throughout your body.
-The heart muscle cannot be activated voluntarily.
+The heart regulates the force of blood pumped throughout the body.
+It cannot be activated voluntarily.

 Smooth Muscle

-The walls of the body’s organs, glands, and blood vessels are formed by this muscle.
+The walls of the body’s organs, glands, and blood vessels are made of muscle.
 It is in charge of enlarging and shrinking the way that blood and other fluids move through the organs’ arteries.
-An uncontrollable muscle is the smooth muscle.
+An uncontrollable muscle is a smooth muscle.

 Based on Action: